uoracs/talapas2-knowledge-base/README.md

 # Talapas Knowledge Base

-This is the github repository for the user-facing documentation of UO RACS resaerch computing cluster, Talapas.
+This is the github repository for the user-facing documentation of UO RACS resaerch computing cluster, Talapas (i.e. wiki.talapas.uoregon.edu).

 ## Repo Structure and Contributing